 Each time I enjoy catfish around Kentucky, I sort of mentally judge it against my gold standard.
 That gold standard is the Feed Mill’s catfish.
 More times than not, other catfish does not measure up to The Feed Mill’s.
 I’ve had a few times when, at the time, I thought it did – only to return to The Feed Mill and be like, “Um… not quite.
-Good try boys.”
+Good try boys and girls.”

 The Feed Mill’s Sides and Dessert

 The onion rings are extraordinary.
 Like catfish, onion rings are another obsession of mine and they’re something I tend to order everywhere we go.
 The Feed Mill’s are fantastic, but they’d be even better with really good ketchup.
 I’m sure I’ve mentioned this before a couple or a million times, but the ketchup at The Feed Mill is baaaaad.
 The only thing in the entire place that is, mind you, but there you have it.

 My husband usually gets something different each time we go because everything is so darn amazing.
 This time he got the Oyster Po’ Boy.
 It comes with chips, but he ordered baked beans instead.
 Good call.